learn-co-curriculum/sinatra-routes-readme/README.md

 ]
 ```

-Our application gets a request :`GET /medicines/17`.
+Our application gets a request: `GET /medicines/17`.
 What happens here?

 The first thing Sinatra does is try to match the request to a specific controller action.
 The controller action it would match is as follows: `get '/medicines/:id'`.
 Once the request has been matched to the controller action, then it executes the code inside of the controller action block, as shown below: